Voyager 2: Communications

-Built with the intent for eventual interstellar travel, Voyager 2 included a large, 3.7 m parabolic, high-gain antenna (see diagram) to transceive data via the Deep Space Network on the Earth.
+Built with the intent for eventual interstellar travel, Voyager 2 included a large, 3.7 m parabolic, high-gain antenna (see diagram) to transceive data via the Deep Space Network on Earth.
 Communications are conducted over the S-band (about 13 cm wavelength) and X-band (about 3.6 cm wavelength) providing data rates as high as 115.2 kilobits per second at the distance of Jupiter, and then ever-decreasing as distance increases, because of the inverse-square law.
 When the spacecraft is unable to communicate with Earth, the Digital Tape Recorder (DTR) can record about 64 megabytes of data for transmission at another time.

 Power

-Voyager 2 is equipped with three Multihundred-Watt radioisotope thermoelectric generators (MHW RTG).
-Each RTG includes 24 pressed plutonium oxide spheres, and provided enough heat to generate approximately 157 W of electrical power at launch.
+Voyager 2 is equipped with three multihundred-watt radioisotope thermoelectric generators (MHW RTGs).
+Each RTG includes 24 pressed plutonium oxide spheres.
+At launch, each RTG provided enough heat to generate approximately 157 W of electrical power.
 Collectively, the RTGs supplied the spacecraft with 470 watts at launch (halving every 87.7 years).
-They were predicted to allow operations to continue until at least 2020 and have already done so.
+They were predicted to allow operations to continue until at least 2020, and continued to provide power to five scientific instruments through the early part of 2023.
+In April 2023 JPL began using a reservoir of backup power intended for an onboard safety mechanism.
+As a result, all five instruments had been expected to continue operation through 2026.
+In October 2024 NASA announced that the plasma science instrument had been turned off, preserving power for the remaining four instruments.

 Attitude control and propulsion

 Because of the energy required to achieve a Jupiter trajectory boost with an 825 kg payload, the spacecraft included a propulsion module made of a 1123 kg solid-rocket motor and eight hydrazine monopropellant rocket engines, four providing pitch and yaw attitude control, and four for roll control.
 The propulsion module was jettisoned shortly after the successful Jupiter burn.

-Sixteen hydrazine MR-103 thrusters on the mission module provide attitude control.
+Sixteen hydrazine Aerojet MR-103 thrusters on the mission module provide attitude control.
 Four are used to execute trajectory correction maneuvers; the others in two redundant six-thruster branches, to stabilize the spacecraft on its three axes.
 Only one branch of attitude control thrusters is needed at any time.

 Thrusters are supplied by a single 70 cm diameter spherical titanium tank.
 It contained 100 kg of hydrazine at launch, providing enough fuel until 2034.